Tomizo Katsunuma

 Tomizo Katsunuma (勝沼富造) (November 16, 1863 – September 11, 1950) was a Japanese veterinarian and immigration inspector.
-He was also one of the first Japanese Mormons.
+He was also one of the first Japanese members of the Church of Jesus Christ of Latter-day Saints.
 He wrote under the penname Bashoan Shujin (馬笑庵主人).

 Early life and education

-Katsunuma was born on November 16, 1863 in what is now Miharu, Fukushima.
+Katsunuma was born on November 16, 1863, in what is now Miharu, Fukushima.
 He was the third son of a samurai.
 He studied at the newly established middle school in Miharu, then studied English at a foreign language school in Sendai.
 He then went to school for a few years in Tokyo, but had to return home due to lack of funding.
 When he returned to Miharu, he worked as an English teacher in nearby villages.
 During this time Katsunuma earned a scholarship to become a veterinarian, and returned to Tokyo to study at what is now the University of Tokyo, Komaba Campus.
 After graduating in 1888, he became a researcher at the university.